-Failure to comply with statutory duties or regulations
+Failure to comply with administrative determinations

 98. Any sectoral participant that knowingly fails to comply with any administrative determination commits an offence and is liable on summary conviction to a fine of fifty thousand dollars or to imprisonment for a term of two years, or to both.